ubaldot/vim-manim/README.md

     endif
 ```

-At this point, it is enough to run `:ManimDocs` to open the doc page.
+Change the above according to your setup.
+Then, run `:ManimDocs` to open the
+doc page.

 > [!Tip]
 >